 For example, in a pizza ordering bot, Amazon Lex might ask a user "What type of crust would you like?"
 If the user's response is not one of the expected responses (for example, "thin crust, "deep dish," etc.), Amazon Lex tries to elicit a correct response a few more times.

-For example, in a pizza ordering application, OrderPizza
+For example, in a pizza ordering application, OrderPizza might be one of the intents.
+This

-intent might require the CrustType
+intent might require the CrustType slot.
+You specify the valueElicitationPrompt

-field when you create the CrustType
+field when you create the CrustType slot.

 public void setIdleSessionTTLInSeconds(Integer idleSessionTTLInSeconds)